dsnahil/Kill-Doctor-Magic/README.md

  - The mansion file (`res/mansion.txt`) is well-formed and follows a consistent format.
  - Players are uniquely identified by their names.
  - Movement is only allowed to spaces that are adjacent, as defined by the neighbor relationships.
- - Doctor Lucky’s health is only modified by valid attacks.
+ - Doctor Magic’s health is only modified by valid attacks.
- - The pet is initially placed with Doctor Lucky and is hidden from neighboring spaces.
+ - The pet is initially placed with Doctor Magic and is hidden from neighboring spaces.
  - Computer-controlled player behavior is based on a random generator that can be fixed for testing purposes.

  ## Limitations